 A dam's safety is dependent on its design, construction and how it's managed, operated and maintained so there are a number of requirements to take into account.

 Note: The Government has decided that dam safety is better suited to being managed under the Resource Management Act (RMA) rather than the Building Act.
 As such, the Building (Dam Safety) Regulations 2008 have been revoked with effect from 30 June 2015.

-Further information will be provided once this is know.
+Further information will be provided once this is known.
 In the meantime, you may wish to vist the Department of Building and Housing's website(external link).

 "Dambuilders"are series of brochures provided by Waikato Regional Council.
 They're full of valuable information for people working with dams and canals.

-Downloadable documents on this site are subject to change from time to time, so if you print a hard copy please check that its up to date.
+These documents are subject to change from time to time.
+If you use a printed hard copy, please check that it's up to date.

 |F15 - Application for Certificate for Public Use [PDF, 65 KB]|

 |Inspection and Producer Statement Requirements Form F27 [PDF, 40 KB]|

 |Summary of Inspection Form F28 [PDF, 30 KB]|